homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-08-content-blocks.md

 modal-id: content-blocks
 category: application-and-homepage
 ---
-Content blocks allow dynamic insersion of images, text or html into the site on a agency by agency basis.
+Content blocks allow dynamic insertion of images, text or html into the site on an agency by agency basis.

-Content blocks are called by name, and in their most basic from, rendered out like this
+Content blocks are called by name and in their most basic form are rendered out like this:

 {% highlight liquid %}
 {% raw %}